 Calling all hummus lovers!
 If that’s you, you’re going to LOVE this Mediterranean Hummus Burger recipe.
-Just in time for summer.
+It’s so easy to make and packed with flavor.

 Hello big, fat, and delicious patty of my favorite dip ever!
 Why did it take me so long to turn you into a burger?
 My life has become infinitely better because of you, and I ♥ you.